adhawkins/xo-api-utils/README.md

 Replace `<url>` with the URL you use to access XO, and `<user>` with the name of a user with appropriate access permissions.

-Copy the token returned into `authentication.py`.
-This will be used by all of the utilities
+Copy the `authentication-example.py` file to `authentication.py` and put the token returned from the previous command into it.
+This will be used by all of the utilities.

+If you receive `401 Client Error: Unauthorized` running the utilities, then the token may need to be regenerated.
+Repeat the process above.

 # Using the utilities
 Run `setup.sh` to install the requirements into a venv and activate it.